eduvpn/documentation/DEVELOPMENT_SETUP.md

 # macOS

-We assume a clean macOS 10.15 installation.
+We assume a clean macOS 10.14 (Mojave) installation.
 There is no need to install [MacPorts](https://www.macports.org/) or [Homebrew](https://brew.sh/), we explain how to get going without using them, but feel free to use them, for example to install Composer.